Because you want to avoid SCCARS

 This is a Global Multi-Asset Allocation fund, which will have diversified Investments across the world, across markets and asset classes - be it US, Europe, Emerging Markets; in Equity, in Fixed income, as well as REITs, Commodities, precious metals etc.

-The GFF-GTS offers a Single Window-All Weather (SWAW) Fund investment, wherein you don't have to worry about which Asset Class you should be invested in.
+The FG-GFF offers a Single Window-All Weather (SWAW) Fund investment, wherein you don't have to worry about which Asset Class you should be invested in.

-The GFF-GTS invests across all Asset Classes, so you get a Single Window exposure to all Asset Classes.
+The FG-GFF invests across all Asset Classes, so you get a Single Window exposure to all Asset Classes.

 Asset allocation will be dynamically adjusted: depending on our analysis of which Asset classes look like best, the Fund's weighting will be dynamically increased towards that class and decreased towards the others.